hyunjongkimmath/trouver/README.md

 Use this library at your own risk as using this library can write or modify files in your computer and as the documentation of some components of this library may be inaccurate or outdated.
+Moreover, there are components of this library which use external API’s (including but possibly not limited to OpenAI’s API) that may not be free to use.
-By using this library, you agree that the author/authors of this library is/are not responsible for any damages from this library and related components.
+By using this library, you agree that the author/authors of this library is/are not responsible for any damages or losses, including but not limited to data or monetary losses, from this library and related components.

 This library is still somewhere in-between prototype and alpha.
 Moreover, the library itself may be unstable and subject to abrupt changes.

-The author/authors of this library is/are also not affiliated with `Obsidian.md`, `fast.ai`, or `Hugging Face`.
+The author/authors of this library is/are also not affiliated with `Obsidian.md`, `fast.ai`, `Hugging Face`, and `OpenAI`.

 ## Install